Curse of knowledge

-The curse of knowledge is a cognitive bias that occurs when an individual, who is communicating with other individuals, assumes that the other individuals have the background knowledge to understand.
-This bias is also called by some authors the curse of expertise.
+The curse of knowledge, also called the curse of expertise or expert's curse, is a cognitive bias that occurs when a person who has specialized knowledge assumes that others share in that knowledge.

-For example, in a classroom setting, teachers may have difficulty if they cannot put themselves in the position of the student.
-A knowledgeable professor might no longer remember the difficulties that a young student encounters when learning a new subject for the first time.
-This curse of knowledge also explains the danger behind thinking about student learning based on what appears best to faculty members, as opposed to what has been verified with students.
+For example, in a classroom setting, teachers may struggle if they cannot put themselves in the position of the student.
+A knowledgeable professor might no longer remember the difficulties that a student faces when learning a new subject.
+This curse of knowledge also explains the danger behind thinking about student learning based on what seems best to faculty members, as opposed to what has been verified with students.